 Level of supervision depends on previous experience.
-In addition, rotation experiences could also include: integrating trauma inventories and clinical interview as part of assessment experience or work with an individual client; providing consultation regarding title IX policies; participating in secondary supervision with a trauma specialist in staff.
+In addition, rotation experiences could also include: integrating trauma inventories and clinical interview as part of assessment experience or work with an individual client; providing consultation regarding title IX policies; participating in rotation supervision with a trauma specialist in staff.

 Multicultural Student Services Rotation

 This rotation can be developed by the intern utilizing their own unique interests.
-In the past interns have developed liaison relationships with different multicultural organizations on campus, provided extra outreach on multicultural issues, had a majority of clients from different cultural identities, or had an opportunity for secondary supervision focused on multicultural issues.
-This rotation includes co-facilitation of a Counseling Diverese Populations course (see description below).
+In the past interns have developed liaison relationships with different multicultural organizations on campus, provided extra outreach on multicultural issues, had a majority of clients from different cultural identities, or had an opportunity for rotation supervision focused on multicultural issues.
+This rotation includes co-facilitation of a Counseling Diverse Populations course (see description below).
 For example, some interns have developed this rotation to focus primarily on: